Do you like the idea of babywearing, but the cost of a carrier has you crying?

 - Do the same with the other body piece.

-- Create the straps by folding them long ways, the right sides facing in, and pin the fold into place.
+- Create the straps by folding the long sides together with the right sides of the fabric facing in, and pin the fold into place.

-- Using your sewing machine, sew one short side and the entire long side so the strap is one piece with one short side open.
+- Sew one short side and the entire long side so the strap is one piece with one short side open.

-- Turn the strap right side out, iron it flat, and top stitch around all four of the sides.
+- Turn the strap right side out, iron it flat, and topstitch around all four sides.

-- Repeat steps 7-9 to create the other three straps.
+- Repeat steps seven to eight to create the other three straps.

-- Take one of the shorter straps and pleat it on the end that is not all the way finished, lay it on the right side of one body piece, making sure to leave ½ inch for seam allowance.
+- Take one of the shorter straps and pleat it on the end that is not all the way finished.
+Lay it on the right side of one body piece, leaving a half-inch seam allowance.

 - Do the same with the longer straps on the shoulder section.
-Again, make sure to leave a ½ inch seam allowance on the body piece.
+Again, make sure to leave a half-inch seam allowance on the body piece.

 - Fold the end of the straps to lay them in the center of the body piece.

-- Lay the second body piece on top of the first, so the right sides are facing each other.
+- Lay the second body piece on top of the first with the right sides of the fabric facing each other.
 You will notice the ends of the straps are sticking out.
-This is to make sure they are secure to hold the weight of your baby.
+This ensures they are secure to hold the weight of your baby.

 - Pin the two body pieces together, then sew around the edge.
-Make sure to leave a 5- to 6-inch space at the top to allow you to turn everything through to the right side.
+Make sure to leave a five-inch to six-inch space at the top to allow you to turn everything through to the right side.